DS-100/sp24-grad/gradproject.md

 There are two auxiliary datasets that you can use to help with your analysis:

 - `./chatbot-arena-prompts-embeddings.npy` contains the 256-dimensional text embeddings for each of the human questions.
 The embeddings are generated using OpenAI's `text-embedding` model.
-We will explain what embeddings are and how can you use them later in this notebook.
-It has a shape (25322, 256) and has dtype('float32').
+We will explain what embeddings are and how you can use them later.
-- `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json)) contains labels for the dataset you can use for later modeling tasks.
+- `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json){:target="_blank"}) contains labels for the dataset you can use for later modeling tasks.
 It has the following fields:
   - `question_id`: The unique identifier for the question, as seen in `./chatbot-arena-conversations.jsonl.gz`.
   - `prompt`: The extracted human question.
 This is equivalent to the first message in `conversation_a` and `conversation_b` in `./chatbot-arena-conversations.jsonl.gz`.
   - `openai_scores_raw_choices_nested`: The response from OpenAI GPT 3.5 model (see later for the prompt).
 It contains the evaluated topic model, the reason for a hardness score from 1 to 10, and the value.
 For each prompt, we have 3 responses.
-We extracted the fields into the following columns.
+We extracted the fields into the columns below.
   - `topic_modeling_1`, `topic_modeling_2`, `topic_modeling_3`: The topic modeling for the first, second, and third response.
 Each topic should have two words.
   - `score_reason_1`, `score_reason_2`, `score_reason_3`: The reason for the hardness score for the first, second, and third response.
   - `score_value_1`, `score_value_2`, `score_value_3`: The hardness score for the first, second, and third response.

-We used [this prompt](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-prompt-md) to generate the responses.
+We used [this prompt](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-prompt-md){:target="_blank"} to generate the responses.
 You are welcome to generate your own ground truth data.
-You can generate your own embeddings following [guide here](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-using-your-own-embeddings-md).
+You can generate your own embeddings following [this](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-using-your-own-embeddings-md){:target="_blank"} guide.

 #### Exploratory Data Analysis
-For the EDA tasks, we expect plots and storytelling.
-Tell us more about the data.
+For the EDA tasks, tell us more about the data.
 What do you see in the data?
 Come up with questions and answers about them.
 For example, what is the win rate of GPT4?
 What are the most common topics?
 Do different judges have different preferences?
 What are the most common topics?
 What are the most common reasons for a question being hard?

 #### Project Tasks
 Now, we aim to better understand the different chatbot models!
-Please complete the following tasks: Task A and Task B. We have included example questions to consider, but you are expected to come up with your own questions to answer.
+Please complete both Task A and B. We have included example questions to consider, but you are expected to come up with your own questions to answer.

 #### *Task A: Modeling the Winning Model*
 Given a prompt, can we predict which model's response will win the user vote?
 You can start by analyzing the length, textual features, and embeddings of the prompt.
 You should also explore the difference in output of the different models.
 For modeling, you can use logistic regression to perform binary classification (does OpenAI model win or lose) or multi-class classification (which exact model wins).
 You should also evaluate the model using appropriate metrics.